 Follow along as we evaluate the business opportunities of drop shipping versus affiliate marketing, comparing their key aspects, differences, benefits, drawbacks, to help you determine which model best suits your business goals and aspirations.
 And, I’ll share with you my #1 recommendation between the two.
 I’ll even hook you up with a FREE Trial!

 Drop shipping allows for greater control over the entire customer experience and offers higher profit margins, but it involves managing payments, suppliers and customer support.
 On the other hand, affiliate marketing provides flexibility, minimal upfront costs, and the potential for passive income, but it relies on the reputation and reliability of affiliate programs.
 You can switch from one to the other or run both simultaneously if you so desire.
 I recommend affiliate marketing for it’s simplicity and less customer support and payment issues.
+But, in the end, you need to make the best choice for you and only you can decide that.

 Drop Shipping Versus Affiliate Marketing: Understanding the Basics